 I will leave you with those 3 for today.
 We thank our Lord for His kindness to prepare us for such events.

-Next week, I’ll share 3 more interesting dreams prophesying her death:
+Next time, I’ll share 3 more interesting dreams prophesying her death:

 Dream #4- “Crocheted Apron and Tablecloth”